This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The best American Bars in London >

 Trinity Riverside Bar

-Several historic tugs and other maritime vessels are moored at the wharf, either being lovingly restored by volunteers or reimagined as buoyant businesses (one of the tugs is home to a recording studio – the Lightship 95 Recording Studio.
+Several historic tugs and other maritime vessels are moored at Trinity Buoy Wharf, either being lovingly restored by volunteers or reimagined as buoyant businesses.
+One of the tugs is home to a recording studio – the Lightship 95 Recording Studio.

 Giving a plug to the tugs, you can see the Lighterage, Knocker White and Varlet vessels here, the latter two of which moved to Trinity Buoy Wharf from the Museum of London Docklands.